PhD in Social Work Online

 PhD Degree plan and course descriptions can be found in the OLLU Graduate Catalog .

-This program is ideal for students who have a desire to teach in Carnegie classified* baccalaureate, master's and R3 doctoral institutions --which make up the majority of CSWE** accredited institutions.
-PhD level social work faculty are in high demand in these types of institutions.
-The program is not appropriate for students with a goal of employment in a R1 or R2 doctoral university.
+This program is ideal for students who have a desire to teach and conduct in-depth research into various facets of social work in tertiary-level academic institutions.
 This program is also a good fit for students who wish to advance their careers as social work leaders and administrators.
-The program aims to train educators who are especially skilled for employment within minority serving institutions.
+The program aims to train educators who are especially skilled for employment within minority-serving institutions.

 Student Teaching Assistantship

 The mission of the PhD program at the Worden School is to prepare scholars for academic appointments in minority serving institutions.
 An important component of this is expertise in pedagogy.
-The PhD program will offer teaching assistantships that will provide students with the opportunity to gain experience in teaching at the university level while under the mentorship of Worden faculty.
+In partnership with the BSW and MSW programs, opportunities per semester may be available to serve as a teaching assistant.
+This provides PhD students with the opportunity to gain experience in teaching at the University level while under the mentorship of Worden faculty.
+The teaching assistantship also offers the student a stipend of $2500 per course.

 Dissertation and Research